awsdocs/amazon-opensearch-service-developer-guide/doc_source/gsgupload-data.md

-# Step 2: Upload data to OpenSearch Service for indexing<a name="gsgupload-data"></a>
+# Step 2: Upload data to Amazon OpenSearch Service for indexing<a name="gsgupload-data"></a>

 **Important**
-This is a concise tutorial for uploading a small amount of test data to Amazon OpenSearch Service \(OpenSearch Service\)\.
+This is a concise tutorial for uploading a small amount of test data to Amazon OpenSearch Service\.
 For more about uploading data in a production domain, see [Indexing data in Amazon OpenSearch Service](indexing.md)\.

 You can upload data to an OpenSearch Service domain using the command line or most programming languages\.